chrisrimmer1/kimi-writer/README.md

 **Commercial Use**: If you use this software in a commercial product, you must provide clear attribution to Pietro Schirano (@Doriandarko).

-**API Usage**: This project uses the Moonshot AI API.
-Please refer to Moonshot AI's terms of service for API usage guidelines.
+**API Usage**: This project uses OpenRouter.
+Please refer to OpenRouter's terms of service for API usage guidelines.

 ## Credits

 - **Created by**: Pietro Schirano ([@Doriandarko](https://github.com/Doriandarko))
-- **Powered by**: Moonshot AI's kimi-k2-thinking model
+- **Powered by**: OpenRouter - Access to multiple AI models
 - **Repository**: https://github.com/Doriandarko/kimi-writer

 ## Star History